Roti Island snake-necked turtle

 The Roti Island snake-necked turtle (Chelodina mccordi), also commonly known as McCord's snakeneck turtle, is a critically endangered turtle species.
-It is named after Rote Island in Indonesia where it was first discovered.
-Some individuals were later discovered in East Timor, and are considered a distinct subspecies.
+One of its common names refers to Rote Island in Indonesia, where it was first discovered.
+Some individuals were later discovered in Timor-Leste, and are considered a distinct subspecies.

 Taxonomy

 Chelodina mccordi belongs to the genus Chelodina (Australian snake-necked turtles) within the family Chelidae (Austro-South American side-necked turtles).